ckormanyos/real-time-cpp/readme.md

 ## Getting Started with the Reference Application

-It is easiest to get started with the reference application using one of the supported boards, such as Arduino or RaspberryPi Zero or BeagleBone, etc.
+It is easiest to get started with the reference application using one of the supported boards, such as Arduino or RaspberryPi ZERO or BeagleBone, etc.
 The reference application can be found in the directory [./ref_app](./ref_app) and its subdirectories.